Salkantay Trek diary – Part 7: Machu Picchu – a citadel that never was lost

 The steps were partially such worn that on two places you could not just step down.
 Instead, there were thick ropes you had to grab and move very carefully downwards.
 After we had descended about 30% of the way, we finally came to the same path which we hiked up.
 From that point, the descent became easier.
 But in total, it took the same time as to hike up.

 Back in Machu Picchu we took the bus back to Aguas Calientes, and picked up our luggage at the hotel.
 Right after that we headed to the train station which would bring us back to Cusco.
 We didn’t go back together with the other Pachacutecs.
 Instead, we all had different departure times.
 By the way, the train wouldn’t bring us directly to Cusco but to a train station in the middle of nowhere.
 This place is a gathering point not only for the locals but for many travel agencies.
 When we got out of the train, there were several hundred people returning back from different treks and tours.

 A guy we didn’t know, was holding a nameplate with the name of our travel agency to bring us back to Cusco in his minibus.
 The ride from this train station to Cusco took about 1,5 hours and when we finally got back to our hotel, it was about 7 p.m.

-And this is the point where my diary of the Salkantay Trek ends, folks.
+And this is the point where my diary of the trek to Machu Picchu along the Salkantay path ends, folks.
 I hope, I could give you some useful information and wake your wanderlust.
 See you next time in other exciting trips, tours and adventures!